robgonnella/ops/README.md

 sudo apt update && sudo apt install -y make golang git
 ```

+## Installation

-When building from source you may want to add the following lines to one of your
+When installing using golang or building from source, you may want to add the
-rc files to add your user's go bin to the PATH variable.
+following lines to one of your rc files to add your user's go bin to the
+PATH variable.
+This will make the `ops` command available in your shell.

 ```bash
 export GOPATH="$HOME/go"
 PATH="${GOPATH}/bin:$PATH"
 ```

-## Installation

 - install using golang
   - dependencies